pwr-pbrwio/ComputingResourcesUserGuide/README.md

 ```bash
 source ~/.bashrc
 ```
-When you reload a context you'll see that you are currently using the default (base) python environment, eg. `(base) jkowalsk@discovery:~`
+When you reload a context you'll see that you are currently using the default (base) python environment, eg. `(base) jkowalsk@challenger:~`

 ### Create Conda environment
 When creating a new environment, you can specify the project name and Python version.
 Instead of `myenv` please enter your project name.
 Only the necessary dependencies will be installed.
 All additional libraries, e.g. numpy, tendorflow must be manually installed in next steps.